-Failure to comply with the Act's disclaimer requirements may result in fines of up to \$5,000 per violation.
-In addition, any person who violates the disclaimer requirements for ballot measure and independent expenditure advertisements may be liable for fines of up to three times the cost of the advertisement, including placement costs.
+Failure to comply with the Act's disclaimer disclosure requirements may result in fines of up to \$5,000 per violation.
+In addition, any person who violates the disclaimer disclosure requirements for ballot measure and independent expenditure advertisements may be liable for fines of up to three times the cost of the advertisement, including placement costs.

-- A. Are the disclaimer rules the same for candidate controlled committees and committees primarily formed for candidates that will be making independent expenditures? - No. Stricter disclaimer rules apply to independent expenditure advertisements because it is less clear to the public who is responsible for these ads.
+Are the disclosure rules the same for candidate controlled committees and committees primarily formed for candidates that will be making independent expenditures?

+No. Stricter disclaimer disclosure rules apply to independent expenditure advertisements because it is less clear to the public who is responsible for these ads.
 The Act requires disclaimers on a broader range of advertisements when they are paid for by a committee making independent expenditures.
-See the ad disclaimer charts in this chapter for additional information. - B. A committee primarily formed for a candidate has agreed to pay for several types of communications (yard signs, a billboard, door hangers) to advocate support of the candidate.
+See the ad disclaimer disclosure charts in this chapter for additional information.

+A committee primarily formed for a candidate has agreed to pay for several types of communications (yard signs, a billboard, door hangers) to advocate support of the candidate.
 The advertisements are prepared by the candidate's campaign consultant.
-What disclaimers are required, if any?
+What disclaimers disclosures are required, if any?

-The Act does not require a disclaimer for these advertisements since they are not independent expenditures.
-The primarily formed committee must provide the candidate with the value of the advertisements and both committees must report the amount as a nonmonetary contribution.
-The same disclaimers are required as those for a primarily formed committee making independent expenditures except for the "not authorized by" disclaimer.
+The same disclaimers disclosures are required as those for a primarily formed committee making independent expenditures except for the "not authorized by" disclaimer disclosure.

-C. If a business entity includes a copy of a candidate's flyer in its regular monthly mailing, is the candidate required to be identified on the outside of the mailer?
+A. If a business entity includes a copy of a candidate's flyer in its regular monthly mailing, is the candidate required to be identified on the outside of the mailer?

 No. The candidate's name and address must be identified on the flyer only.

-D. If a committee has more than one address, can any of the addresses be used on mass mailings?
+B. If a committee has more than one address, can any of the addresses be used on mass mailings?

-Any address that is on the committee's Statement of Organization (Form 410) on file with the Secretary of State may be used
+Any address that is on the committee's Statement of Organization (Form 410) on file with the Secretary of State may be used.

-E. A committee pays for a candidate's mailing as a nonmonetary contribution.
+C. A committee pays for a candidate's mailing as a nonmonetary contribution.
 Must the committee paying for the mailing or the candidate's committee be identified on the outside of the mailing?